 Image source: pinterest.com

 Most living rooms look and function best when more than one type of light is used.
 Each lighting type plays a different role in the space.
+As explained in Lights.co.uk living room lighting ideas, combining ceiling lights, floor lamps, and wall lighting helps create balanced lighting throughout the room.

 How to Layer Lighting for a Balanced Living Room